What is equity?

 Equity is the value of shareholders' investment in a limited company.

-When an individual buys shares in a limited company, he or she is said to be buying equity in that company.
+When an individual buys shares in a limited company, they are said to be buying equity in that company.

 If a limited company raises some money to spend by selling shares, rather than borrowing the money from the bank or other providers, the company is said to be 'financing by equity'.